Places To Go in Oklahoma

 Location: approximately seven miles west and seven miles north of Boise City

 Telephone: (580) 544-3479 (Cimarron Heritage Center)

-Hours: The Sharp family owns the ranch on which Autograph Rock, and nearby Cold Springs, are located.
+Access: The Sharp family owns the ranch on which Autograph Rock, and nearby Cold Springs, are located.
 The owners are committed to historic preservation, and they allow visitors onto their property to view Autograph Rock and the immediate area at certain times between May and September (though Cold Springs is not accessible).
 For permission and arrangements to visit the site, contact the Cimarron Heritage Center in Boise City.

 Historical Significance: Cold Springs Creek, a tributary of the Cimarron River, is an area of live, year-round water located in the panhandle of Oklahoma.
 This made it an important stopping place for anyone passing through the area, including travelers on the Cimarron Route of the Santa Fe Trail, which ran just south of Cold Springs.
 The main wagon traffic going to and from Santa Fe followed this route after William Becknell and others discovered it was suitable for wagons in 1822 and after.
 The area around Cold Springs was a well known campsite where travelers could rest, care for lame animals, mend broken wagons, and prepare for further travel.
 Over the years it became a novelty to some of those who could write to chisel their names in the nearby sandstone bluffs.
 Autograph Rock contains the names of many trail travelers from the 1850s and beyond.
 These inscriptions came from a variety of people, including soldiers, teamsters, merchants, gold seekers, and adventures trying to regain their health in an arid land.
 The oldest dated name found so far is T. Potts 1806.
 The most popular name is F. B. Delgado.
 He was one of the principal owners of a mule and ox train that freighted on the Trail and he left his signature many times.